 For hands-free steering, you get either i-Pilot GPS or upgraded i-Pilot Link.
 Both are compatible with popular electronics.
-Although, to control steering via a Hummingbird fish finder you need i-Pilot Link.
+Although, to control steering via a Humminbird fish finder you need i-Pilot Link.

 In this review I have the 60″ shaft 112 lbs thrust model with i-Pilot Link installed on a 21-foot Ranger.
 For batteries, it’s a 36 volt system so it lasts much longer than smaller 24v or 12v systems.
 Beyond the motor it includes a lanyard, heading sensor (for blue-tooth), prop and the mounting hardware.

 The white and black exterior is modern and clean.
 Its a bit heavier than the MotorGuide Xi5 but I attribute that to the extra equipment for stow/deploy.
 Install is easy for a seasoned boater, although if you are a new boater ask a local shop to do it for you.
 It’s more complicated than other Minn Kota models due to the amount of features Minn Kota packs into it.